Proof of Residency FAQ

 If the student’s residency paperwork is complete and current, only the following will be required for the annual proof of residency:

-- All pages of a water or electric bill must be submitted.
+- All pages of a water or electric bill must be submitted in a PDF format.
 (No gas, phone or cable.)

 - It must show dates of service (not billing dates) during June, July or August 2021.